Sign in

 Contact us to discuss your requirements of hydraulic drilling machine.
 Our experienced sales team can help you identify the options that best suit your needs.

 Choosing the right size horizontal directional drill (HDD) for utility work can be a real challenge.
-Trying to manage multiple customers in multiple locations and varying ground conditions can sometimes feel like a moving target.
-The model that worked yesterday may not be the right one for the next project.
+Managing customers in various locations and ground conditions can feel like a moving target.
+The model that worked yesterday may not be right for the next project.

 If you're looking for ways to narrow your utility directional drill search, Tod Michael, Cutting Edge Business Unit Manager at Vermeer, recommends reviewing these four factors.